Question:

 Even if he was totally clueless, he will need to prove his innocence.

-This would his worst nightmare come true.
+This would be his worst nightmare come true.

 On the other hand, even if her comments about her previous divorce are accurate, perhaps she barely found out about the problem.